netdata/netdata/health/notifications/dynatrace/README.md

 5. Specify the Dynatrace event.
 This can be one of `CUSTOM_INFO`, `CUSTOM_ANNOTATION`, `CUSTOM_CONFIGURATION`, and `CUSTOM_DEPLOYMENT`.
 The default value is `CUSTOM_INFO`.
 This is a required parameter.
 6. Specify the annotation type.
-Practically this is the source of the Dynatrace event.
-Put whatever it fits you, for example _NetData Alarm_ that is also the default value.
+This is the source of the Dynatrace event.
+Put whatever it fits you, for example, _Netdata Alarm_, which is also the default value.